Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 FAQs

-Can I make these healthy carrot muffins with all-purpose flour?
+Can I make healthy carrot muffins with all-purpose flour?

 Maybe.
 I have not tried but considering it is a small amount, I think this substitution may work.